maxsitt/insect-detect-docs/docs/index.md

     - non-invasive, continuous automated monitoring of flower-visiting insects
     - standardized artificial flower platform as visual attractant
     - on-device detection and tracking with provided YOLO models (up to 60 fps)
-    - save images of detected insects cropped from high-resolution frames (~12 fps)
+    - save images of detected insects cropped from high-resolution frames (~13 fps)
     - low power consumption (~4.4 W) and fully solar-powered
-    - automated classification and analysis in subsequent step on local PC
+    - automated classification and post-processing in subsequent step on local PC
     - weatherproof enclosure
     - easy to build and deploy with low-cost off-the-shelf hardware components
     - completely open-source software with detailed documentation